WrestleMania 36: Preliminary matches

 Next, the SmackDown Tag Team Championship was defended in a Triple Threat Ladder match.
 The match was originally scheduled as a tag team Triple Threat Ladder match in which The Miz and John Morrison were to defend the titles against The Usos (Jey Uso and Jimmy Uso) and The New Day (Big E and Kofi Kingston), but due to the Miz falling ill, the match was contested between Morrison, Jimmy, and Kingston, each representing their respective team.
 In the end, all three competitors together, who were atop ladders, managed to unhook the gold hook with the titles still intact.
 After a scuffle, Jimmy and Kingston performed a headbutt on Morrison, who fell down atop a ladder wedged between the rope and a second ladder.
-As Morrison fell, he grasped the titles, unhooking them as he fell, thus Morrison retained the titles for himself and the Miz.
+As Morrison fell, he grasped the title belts, unhooking them as he fell, thus Morrison retained the titles for himself and the Miz.

 Afterward, Kevin Owens faced Seth Rollins.
 The match ended via disqualification for Owens, as Rollins attacked him with the ring bell.
 Owens then taunted Rollins to face him again in an accepted No Disqualification match.
 During the match, Owens attacked Rollins with the ring bell and performed a diving elbow drop off the WrestleMania sign.
 In the end, Owens performed a Stunner on Rollins to win the match.

 In a small segment, 24/7 Champion R-Truth joined Rob Gronkowski and Mojo Rawley, who were standing atop a viewing podium.
 Gronkowski attempted to pin Truth to win the title.
 However, Rawley moved Gronkowski and pinned Truth instead to win the 24/7 title for a seventh time.

-In the final match of Part 1 from the Performance Center, Goldberg defended the Universal Championship against Braun Strowman.
-As Strowman attempted a running powerslam on Goldberg, Goldberg countered and performed three spears for a nearfall.
-Goldberg then performed a fourth spear on Strowman.
-As Goldberg attempted the Jackhammer, Strowman countered and performed three front powerslams on Goldberg and a running powerslam to win his first Universal title, marking his first world championship win.
+In the final match of Part 1 from the WWE Performance Center, Goldberg defended the WWE Universal Championship against Braun Strowman, who replaced Roman Reigns.
+After a stare down, Goldberg surprised Strowman with a kick on the stomach and a throw into a corner.
+Goldberg attempted a Spear on Strowman into the corner, but Strowman dodged it and Goldberg collided into the ring post.
+After Strowman attempted a Running Powerslam, Goldberg reversed it into three Spears for a nearfall.
+Then, Goldberg performed a fourth Spear on Strowman.
+As Goldberg attempted a Jackhammer, Strowman reversed it into three Front Powerslams and a Running Powerslam for a pinfall, winning his first WWE Universal Championship and the first world championship of his career.